Discover the ideal geography for road touring, mountain biking, and rail trails alike.

 See Trip Ideas

-Just east of Toronto, Northumberland County is surrounded by waterways (Lake Ontario, Rice Lake, Trent-Severn Waterway, and Ganaraska River) with picturesque towns and villages dotting the rolling, snow-covered hills.
+Just east of Toronto, Northumberland County is surrounded by waterways (Lake Ontario, Rice Lake, Trent-Severn Waterway, and Ganaraska River) with picturesque towns and villages dotting the rolling, fragrant hills.

-Our Cheers Tour takes you to tiny Irish nooks and craft breweries serving award-winning ales.
+Our Cheers Tour map takes you to tiny Irish nooks and craft breweries serving award-winning ales.

-Get yourself out on our trails to hike, fat bike, snowshoe, or ski.
+If you’d like to hike a public trail, we’ve got over 20 from which you can choose.
+Get yourself out on our trails to hike or bike through forested areas carpeted with trilliums.
 A favourite location is the Northumberland County Forest north of Cobourg where, at no fee, you have an immense choice of routes.
 Insider scoop: Lookout Mountain at Woodland Trails has a commanding view of the forest.
 It's actually one of our romantic spots we feature for that special proposal, or to just take time to hold hands.